Obelisk of Axum: Overview

-The Italian occupation of Ethiopia ended in 1937 with looting, in which King Ezana's obelisk of Axum was taken to Italy as war spoil.
+The Italian occupation of Ethiopia ended in 1937 with looting, in which the Obelisk of Axum was taken to Italy as war spoil.
 The monolith was cut into three pieces and transported by truck along the tortuous route between Axum and the port of Massawa, taking five trips over a period of two months.
 It travelled by the ship, Adwa, arriving in Naples on March 27, 1937.
-It was then transported to Rome, where it was restored, reassembled and erected on Porta Capena square in front of the Ministry for Italian Africa.
-This square would later become the headquarters of the United Nations's Food and Agriculture Organization and the Circus Maximus.
+It was then transported to Rome, where it was restored, reassembled and erected on Porta Capena square in front of the Ministry for Italian Africa (later the headquarters of the United Nations's Food and Agriculture Organization) and the Circus Maximus.
 The obelisk was officially unveiled on October 28, 1937 to commemorate the fifteenth anniversary of the March on Rome.
 The operation was coordinated by Ugo Monneret de Villard.

 A bronze statue of the Lion of Judah, symbol of the Ethiopian monarchy, was taken along with the obelisk and displayed in front of Termini railway station.